Nick Markanich: Castellón

 On August 30, 2024, Markanich agreed to a contract with Spanish Segunda División side CD Castellón, effective as of January 1.

+Loan to Houston Dynamo

+On January 20, 2026, Markanich returned to the United States after agreeing to a one-year loan deal with Houston Dynamo of the Major League Soccer.

 International career

 Philippines

 In 2024, Markanich was reportedly among the diaspora players being recruited by head coach Tom Saintfiet and team manager Freddy Gonzalez to play for the Philippines.

 Personal life

 Markanich has a twin brother, Anthony Markanich, who also plays soccer.
 Anthony was drafted by the Colorado Rapids in the 2022 MLS SuperDraft.
-He currently plays for Minnesota United.